DavidMiles1925/random-pokemon-react/README.md

 [Random Pokemon API](https://github.com/DavidMiles1925/Random-Pokemon): The API is responsible for serving the Random Pokemon UI with pokemon data and user data.

+## Docuentation

+**Under Construction**

+Note (mostly to myself): Code is in need of refactoring.
+After completely breaking the repo and reverting to a previous version, I was haveing difficulty passing data between components for some reason.
+I used a quick fix by duplicating code in App.js instead of writing a new `getTypeData()` function, but this all needs to be encapsulated and duplicate code eliminated.

 ---

 **Thanks to:**